awsdocs/amazon-efs-user-guide/doc_source/efs-onpremises.md

 1. Under **NETWORK & SECURITY**, choose **Security Groups**\.

 1. Choose the security group associated with your file system\.
-You made a note of this at the end of [Step 1: Create Your Amazon Elastic File System Resources](#wt5-step1-efs)\.
+You made a note of this at the end of [Step 1: Create your Amazon Elastic File System resources](#wt5-step1-efs)\.

 1. In the tabbed pane that appears below the list of security groups, choose the **Inbound** tab\.